kkahol-toronto/diabetes-meal-plan-generator/README.md

 # Diabetes Diet Planner

-A comprehensive web application for diabetes patients to manage their diet, track meals, and get personalized recommendations.
+A comprehensive web application for diabetes patients to manage their diet, generate meal plans, recipes, and shopping lists, and get personalized recommendations.

 ## Features

 - User authentication and profile management
-- Real-time chat with AI assistant for diet advice
+- Personalized meal plan generation with optional overlap from previous plan
-- Meal tracking and history
+- Recipe and shopping list generation
-- PDF report generation
+- Meal plan history and management
-- Session management for chat history
+- PDF export for meal plans, recipes, and shopping lists
 - Responsive Material-UI design

 ## Tech Stack